singharchana105/EC2_Volume_LVM_Mount/README.md

          - lvcreate -L +5G -n archu_logic archu_vol [logical volume of 5GB created]
           For preview Run - lvdisplay

-Step 6. where to mount data we have to decide path . so generally mount data in mnt folder. ls, cd mnt , mkdir vol
+Step 6. sudo su. switched to root user then where to mount data we have to decide the path.
+So generally mount data in mnt folder. ls, cd mnt , mkdir vol

 Step 7. logical volume extension has to be changed, so for that